 - You don’t need the money.

-- You don’t want the money from a subprime VC, because it means you are or will become subprime (very common in the valley).
+- You don’t want the money from a subprime VC because it means you are or will become subprime (very common in the valley).
 Learn how to detect them ahead of time.
 Read Subprime Venture Capital.
 You must evaluate the merit of an investor while he/she evaluates yours.

-- You don’t want money from an investor who only seeks to build single fund performance, while you are trying to change the world.
+- You don’t want money from an investor who only seeks to build single fund performance while you are trying to change the world.
 The two are thankfully not mutually exclusive, but only with experienced investors who can influence and deploy multiple financial strategies to support your upside.

 - You don’t want money from an investor who understands your space better than you do.
 Either the investor is wrong, and you’ll spend your time proving him/her wrong rather than serving your market, or the investor is right, and you don’t know what you are doing, after that enslaved by an investor-driven agenda.
 Domain experience is highly overrated (pervasive in the valley) in innovation meant for disruption.
-You are building a new and better normalization of a suboptimal past, so the habits of the past do not apply.
+You are building a new and better normalization of a suboptimal past, so the past habits do not apply.

 - You don’t want the money from a VC fund performing poorly, putting undue pressure on a fabricated trajectory of your growth to recover VC fund performance within a set timeframe (very common in the valley).

-Be sure to avoid the pageantry the quest for “innovation” has largely become.
+Be sure to avoid the pageantry, the quest for “innovation” has largely become.
 Only a handful of VCs is worth engaging with (Read: Why 99.4% of venture capital firms fail), about the same amount of “innovations” worth investing in per year.